 If you are following my "Little Mermaid" reboot, I am still working on that story.
 It is currently deep in the writing phase, so I have no artwork to show.
 Hoping to have the story wrapped up by August so I can move on to thumbnailing pages!

+UPDATE: I am in the throws of writing the script for this story this summer.
+Hoping to have my story locked down by mid fall, October, so that I can finally start penciling!
 For some time now I have been developing several stories of my own, but have decided to focus solely on my version of "The Little Mermaid" told in the Viking era.
 Originally I set the world in the Samurai era, which I still think would be pretty cool, but since I have roots in my Scandinavian heritage, I decided the project would be a cool way to learn more about the era of my ancestors.

 I am planning thorough research on my little mermaid character, but I really wanted to design the main viking character first, since he would firmly set the era in place for my story.
 I'm really glad I spent so much time working on him since designing the character brought to mind some interesting story twists and ideas that I hadn't thought of previously.